December 2 - 8, 2012: Issue 87

 PALM BEACH -FLORIDA HOUSE, close to beach and surf 1st class table all modern conveniences Mrs L GALLAGHER P B 48 Advertising.
 (1929, December 31).
 The Sydney Morning Herald (NSW : 1842 - 1954), p.
 4. Retrieved from http://nla.gov.au/nla.news-article16614042

-Current owner Gretel Pinniger, who generously allowed us to photograph this grand old building, stated that when she reonvated the premises several years ago the top floor was a series of ten small rooms all with dormer windows with a passageway down the center.
+Current owner Gretel Pinniger, who generously allowed us to photograph this grand old building, stated that when she renovated the premises several years ago the top floor was a series of ten small rooms all with dormer windows with a passageway down the centre.
 The National Trust listed stone walls, quarried from the site itself, are 40cm thick.
 A water catchment trap, on the northern border of the block, may have been installed after this incident;

 QUEENS-SQUARE JURY COURT.

 (Before Mr. Justice Stephen and Jury.)ALLEGED DAMAGE BY FLOODING.